maixuanhan/maixuanhan.github.io/_posts/2024-07-17-merge-partitions.markdown

 ## 2. Format disk

 You can only merge the adjacent partitions.
+All merging partitions must be unmounted (except the first one).

 > [!CAUTION]
 > The data on subsequent partition (after the first one) will be erased.